 We were still a little full from our lunch, so we decided on a light dinner at Chill Wine Bar.
 We just shared a cheese and meat platter and some red wine.
 Then we walked back to the train station and headed home after a very fulfilling day.

-Have you visited Beacon?
+Have you visited Beacon, New York?
 I would love to hear what you thought.

 - Buy the package through Metro North that includes the ticket to DIA: Beacon.